defnetrcan/AI-ML-PROJECT/README.md

 ## Python Environment
 In our project design we used multiple libraries:
--pandas
--numpy
--matplotlib
--seaborn
+- pandas
+- numpy
+- matplotlib
+- seaborn
--scikit-learn (used for implementing machine learning models)
+- scikit-learn (used for implementing machine learning models)

+## Recreating the Environment
+It is said to be helpful to use this command prompt to recreate the environment.

+conda env export > environment.yml

 # Workflow